I am a qualified Postural Conditioner and believe that anatomy holds the key to success in every facet of fitness and sports performance.

 We know that the applied force moves the ball, or accelerates our body etc. The lost force then gets absorbed within the body.
 This lost force must act upon something and thus, it

-causes any number of internal issues such as rotation/compression/extension of the skeleton, varus or valgus alignment of limbs, and overloading of soft tissue.
+causes any number of internal issues such as rotation/compression/extension of the skeleton, varus or valgus alignment of limbs, and overloading or compression of soft tissue.

 The results of these acts on the body begin to breakdown its integrity and encourage the susceptibility of injury potential.